 You’ll then share the link juice between the two pages, thus pushing you up the SERPs.

-Title Begining With The Keyword
+4. Title Beginning With The Keyword

 SEO is all about gaining favour with search engines, and putting the keyword at the start of the title helps massively.
 In fact, it’s actually one of the most important on page SEO factors.